top of page

 Travel Documents & Preparations

-We take care of all the necessary permits and paperwork required to sail the Northwest Passage, ensuring your journey complies with Arctic regulations.
-The only items passengers are responsible for are booking their flights to the departure point and from the arrival destination, as well as securing any required visas or personal travel documents, and their personal insurance.
-We will guide you on relevant documents if needed.
+We ensure compliance with Arctic regulations, Indigenous community protocols, and environmental protections required to sail the Northwest Passage, both before and during the voyage.
+Participants are responsible for booking their own flights to the departure point and from the arrival destination, as well as securing any required visas, personal travel documents, and appropriate personal insurance.
+We are happy to provide guidance on relevant documentation if needed.

 Crew Insurance Requirements